aak2510/AppointmentManagementSystem/README.md

 - [https://github.com/aak2510/AppointmentManagementSystemPOC.git]

 ## Assumptions

-- Application runs off of local system time (this impacts the auto deletion of expired appointments)
+- Application runs off of local system time (this impacts the auto deletion of expired appointments).
+- SMS is sent to a text file `SmsLog.txt` in the project directory.

 ## Start-up guide